 His lack of precision and general statements also muddle some of his thoughts.
 For instance, he distinguishes strictly between the I-You and the I-It mode but a more meaningful distinction is probably that they lie on a continuum.
 In the extreme mode of I-You the self dissolves and our existence can be likened to that of an embryo.
 In the I-It extreme is the despot that does not even know of any You.

 But while his lack of precision may be lamented his enthusiasm and the importance of his messages may not.
 It is all too easy to list arguments that modern man ever more lives strictly in the I-It mode and seek to live a life where we plan as much as possible leaving nothing to chance or the chance encounter.
 From early childhood we think and plan our education and career, travels and adventures, family, children, personal branding on social media and now also plastic surgery and botox etc. One way or another these are all based on the notion that “the good life” can be planned if only we plan well and early enough.
 And planning, obviously, has its merits.
 Buber’s deeply felt plea is simply that these tools and plans only have real life contributing value if they have as center and goal our relations with other people, nature and the higher spirits.
 If not we will just end up, pointlessly, adding more and more things to our to-do-list never becoming more content with our existence.

 I hope this long recap of “I and Thou” caught your interest.
-If you feel like reading the original work now you are definitely well on the way.
+If you feel like reading the original work you are definitely well on the way now.
 And if you want to learn more about another theistic existentialist I welcome you to read my article on the Danish philosopher and “father of existentialism” Søren Kierkegaard.
 Also please find my article on Irvin Yalom and his thoughts concerning Existential Isolation that also builds on some of Buber’s thoughts.